Functional Regression on Manifold with Contamination: Estimation of Functional Regression on Manifold

-We first recover each function $X_{i}$ based on the observed data $\xsample$ by individual smoothing estimation.
-Here we do not consider the case of sparsely observed functions when only a few noisy measurements are available for each subject \citep{Yao2005a, Yao2005}, due to the elevated challenge of estimating the unknown manifold structure, which can be a topic for further investigation.
-Commonly used techniques include local linear smoother \citep{Fan1993} and spline smoothing \citep{Ramsay2005}, among others.
-By applying any smoothing method, we obtain the estimated $\hat{X}_{i}$ of $X_{i}$, referred to as the contaminated version of $X_i$ that are used in subsequent steps to estimate $g$ at any given $x\in\manifold$.
+When $\inf_i m_i$ is sufficiently large or grows with the sample size, a scenario commonly referred to as the dense design, we may recover each function $X_{i}$ based on the observed data $\mathbb{X}_{i}$ by individual smoothing estimation.
+Popular smoothing techniques include the local linear smoother \citep{Fan1993} and spline smoothing \citep{Ramsay2005}, among others.
+By applying one of these methods, we obtain an estimate $\hat{X}_{i}$ of $X_{i}$, referred to as the contaminated version of $X_i$ that is used in the subsequent steps to estimate $g$.
 To be specific, we consider the local linear estimate of $X_{i}(t)$ given by $\hat{b}_{1}$ with